fmenat/DSensDp/README.md

-# DSensD+: Decision-level Sensor Dropout in combination with Mutual Distillation for classification tasks
+# DSensD+: Decision-level Sensor Dropout with Mutual Distillation for classification tasks

 > Public repository of our work "*Multi-sensor Model for Earth Observation Robust to Missing Data via Sensor Dropout and Mutual Distillation*"